When I first started out in my photography career nine years ago, I labeled myself as an outdoor natural light photographer.

 I would recommend looking at what your short-term and long-term photography goals are.
 You can figure out a photography studio solution that will fit your needs and budget.

 Regardless of whether you look for a space outside or try to set up your studio at home, here are a few things you could potentially need for your photography studio setup.
+You’ll find these suggestions work for many genres.

 This will depend on the type of clients and photography work you want to do.
 A huge chunk of my clients are still outdoor, natural light loving people.